hppedeaf/Camera-Animation-Hppe-Docs/docs/How To Use/OSC.md

 :::tip

-Remember, if you press Reset Avatar or fix your FBT will be toggle off the CAhppe itself, toggle it on and click send load in OSC App.
+Remember, if you press Reset Avatar or fix your FBT will be toggle off the CAhppe itself, toggle it on again and click send load in OSC App.

 :::